Skip to main content

 Use a split day so deep work happens during stationary morning blocks and driving stays lighter.
 Use a weekly sync to match heavy workdays to stable stops.
 Map the full route and total drive time first, and book overnights ahead when your client calendar cannot slip.

 Treat this as a verification problem first, not a fixed-rule answer.
 Do not rely on a generic day count from an article.
-Note any threshold as "Add current threshold after verification," confirm it with current state guidance or a multi-state CPA, and keep a workday log with date, state, work location, and business purpose.
+Verify any threshold or filing trigger against current official state guidance or source records before use, and keep a workday log with date, state, work location, and business purpose.

 The best setup gives you one primary connection, one backup, and enough power to finish a work block if the first option fails.
 More gear is not automatically better, and untested gear is riskier than a smaller kit you have already used on a real call.
 Test the full setup before departure, verify audio and camera quality from one live stop, and pack charging for both parked work and driving hours.